 The Sollya distribution can be compiled and installed using the usual ./configure, make, make install procedure.
-Besides a C and a C++ compiler, Sollya needs the following software libraries and tools to be installed.
-The ./configure script checks for the installation of the libraries.
-However Sollya will build without error if some of its external tools are not installed.
-In this case an error will be displayed at runtime.
+Besides a C and a C++ compiler, Sollya needs the following software libraries and tools to be installed:

 - GMP

 - MPFR

 - MPFI

 - fplll

 - libxml2

-- gnuplot (external tool)
+- gnuplot (external tool).